barbozaawill/PokeMarket/README.md

 - **Interactive** and **engaging design** inspired by Pokémon.
 - Dynamic data display, utilizing the [**PokéAPI**](https://pokeapi.co/) to retrieve Pokémon information.
 - User-friendly interface with **responsive design** for an enjoyable experience.

+Feel free to explore, give feedback, or suggest new features!